JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

 ## Setting the Language
-By default Home Intent's voice interface uses the English language.
-The ISO 639-1 two letter language code can be used to set the voice interface to a different language using the environment variable `LANGUAGE`.
+By default Home Intent uses the English language.
+The ISO 639-1 two letter language code can be used to change the voice interface to a different language using the `LANGUAGE` environment variable.
 Home Intent currently supports the following:

   * Deutsche (`de`)
   * French (`fr`) - New as of 7/2022!